Gozleme | Turkish Spinach and Feta Flatbread

 Gozleme | Turkish Spinach and Feta Flatbread with buttermilk in background

-It is the end of our first week of A to Z International flatbread series and I have this delicious Turkish Gozleme for the letter 'G'.
+It is the end of our first week of the A to Z International flatbread series, and I have this delicious Turkish Gozleme for the letter 'G'.

 What kind of filling to use in Gozleme

-Gozleme is a very popular street food in Turkey and can be made with a variety of filling.
-The fillings can be either sweet or savory and there are several different savory versions.
+Gozleme is a very popular street food in Turkey and can be made with a variety of fillings.
+The fillings can be either sweet or savory, and there are several different savory versions.

-The filling can be anywhere between potato to herbs to just cheese or this spinach and cheese.
-The spinach and cheese combination is very popular in the Turkish cuisine and can be seen as a filling for several other recipes like this Turkish Cigar Pastry.
+The filling can be anywhere from potato to herbs to just cheese or spinach and cheese.
+The spinach and cheese combination is very popular in Turkish cuisine and can be seen as a filling for several other recipes, like this Turkish Cigar Pastry.

 The dough for the Turkish Flatbread is pretty easy and is made with just the basic flour and yeast.
 There is also a little bit of yogurt to give it that tangy flavor, but if you prefer, it can be skipped.